TrueSparrowSystems/UniCache/README.md

 **Note**: To print detailed logs, add `CACHE_DEBUG_ENABLED = '1'` in your env variables.

 ### Config Strategy
-**`configStrategy`** is a mandatory parameter which specifies the configuration strategy to be used for the cache engine.
+**`configStrategy`** is a mandatory parameter which specifies the configuration strategy to be used for the caching engine.
 Using the `engine` property, you can select which caching engine to use.

 An example of the configStrategy is: